 After finalizing the above steps, it’s time to decide the frequency and schedule of test execution.
 Usually, the best practice says regression should run after any commit happens in the code.
 However, it’s a bit overkill to launch all the tests for every small change.
-So you can segment the test cases and classify few tests for ensuring sanity.
+So you can segment the test cases and classify a few tests to ensure sanity.
 You can run the sanity frequently.
-However, you should prepare for executing the complete Regression at least once in a day.
+However, you should prepare to execute the complete Regression at least once a day.

 Since it’s not feasible to run the regression or part of it manually, so prefer using a continuous integration tool like Jenkins.
 It will make your life easier.
-You can use it to configure the tests to run any no. of times.
-It will let you control the regression the way you wishes it to be.
+You can use it to configure the tests to run any number of times.
+It will let you control the regression the way you wish it to be.

-While we tried to simplify the idea of regression testing above, we wish this information would help you implement an effective regression testing strategy.
+While we tried to simplify the idea of regression testing above, we hope this information will help you implement an effective regression testing strategy.

-It is one of the most important concepts of software testing and also practically relevant to the test requirements of the modern development.
+It is one of the most important concepts of software testing and is also practically relevant to the test requirements of modern development.